Yishan001/EncryptFile/README.md

 2. It will open exporer window and location to the decrypted file after finish.

 # Feedback
-It's a pleasure to hear from you.
+It's a pleasure to hear from you.<br>
 Please feel free to contact us by clicking the "Feedback" link.